slackhq/htmlsanitizer-hack/docs/design_choices.md

     * Some of the Filter implementation was too PHP specific to be well ported over to Hack.
 * HTMLModule/*
     * With the configuration implemented, no HTMLModule code was ever hit.
 The child classes are not implemented for this reason.
-* Injector/*
-    * Injectors are not implemented because the default values that injectors would use are all false.
-Additionally, some of the injector implementation was too PHP specific to be well ported over to Hack.
 * TagTransform/*
     * Note that the child classes have not been implemented as the configurations do not process entire tag arrays.
 * VarParser/*